HBoyd255/todo-list-reminder/README.md

 # ToDo List Reminder

-A simple programme to remind me to check my ToDo list twice a day.
+A simple program to remind me to check my ToDo list twice a day.

 This is program runs on the
 [Simple ESP32 Notifier](https://github.com/HBoyd255/simple-esp32-notifier).

 The time is obtained from ntp.org.

 ## Relevant articles